waliullah14/ECE-1204_2210035/Lab 01/Experiment_1.md

 ![Screenshot 2024-09-09 023041](https://github.com/user-attachments/assets/c3c6cc0a-c92b-4a0d-9efe-41389c2fbffb)

 ### Discussion and Conclusion:
 From the experiment, we can learn to create classes and objects in C++ language.
-We learned to access public the fields of a class from the main function.
+We learnt to access public the fields of a class from the main function.
 This concept reduces the length of our code and makes the code easy to understand.